1011025m/RobloxDarkEnhanced/README.md

 ## License
 The stylesheet is not licensed.
 However, you may get a copy of it for your own use and modifications, as long as you are not distributing it as your own.

+You can head over to releases to get a copy of the repository as you like.

 ## Support
 I don't mind if you would like to join my dead Discord server lmao